 The District's Administrator resigned as of November 30, 2013.
 The severance agreement called for payment of three months' salary and benefits plus 100% of his accrued sick and vacation hours.
 The District maintains that a maximum of 280 sick hours can be paid out at termination, as this is the maximum sick leave that could be accrued.
 The former Administrator maintains that the severance agreement also included the accrual sick leave hours in the "sick leave bank" and has obtained an attorney as a result.
 The account of the claim is \$15,802 (351.6 hours).
-In the judgment of the Watershed, this claim is remotely recoverable and has not been included in the compensated absences liability at year end.
+Management has determined that it is probable that this action will result in a loss to the District and that the loss amount is reasonably measureable within a range of potential losses.
+The estimated potential loss ranges from \$0 to \$15,802 at December 31, 2014.
+The District reported additional compensated absences payable of \$15,802, representing the estimated maximum exposure, at December 31, 2014.